 They say they want to help you, and you certainly need help.
-She says that all she needs before she can pay you is a brief statement to “firm up liability”.
-She’s pleasant and seems so nice.
+They say that all they need before they can pay you is a brief statement to “firm up liability.”
+They’re pleasant and seem so nice.
 Besides, you have nothing to hide because the crash wasn’t your fault.
 What could be wrong with answering the questions on tape?
 Plenty!

 As a general rule, you should not give an oral or recorded statement concerning a motor vehicle crash to anyone without the advice of an attorney.
 To understand why it is not in your best interest to make a statement, put yourself in the insurance company’s shoes.
 An insurance company is in business to make money for its shareholders.
 Every dollar it pays out in claims to people like you is a dollar lost from the company’s bottom line.
 Therefore, the top priority for every insurance company employee is to reduce the amount paid out in claims—and that includes yours.

 To reduce claims paid, the insurance company must refuse many claims made.
 To do this, company employees will look for reasons to deny your claim and they may use your recorded statement for this purpose.
 How?

 - Insurance company employees will compare the statement you gave them with other statements you have made, including statements you gave an investigating police officer or statements you made during your deposition in a lawsuit arising from the accident.
 Where they find inconsistencies in your multiple statements — and this is not unusual when someone tells the story of his accident more than once, sometimes weeks or months apart — the company will claim you lied.
 The company may deny your claim as a result.